 Energy Efficiency in the home

 Ensuring that your home is energy efficient not only reduces carbon emissions but can also save you money on your energy bills.
 Measures such as insulating the loft and walls of your home, installing an energy efficient boiler and installing double glazing are some of the ways you can make your home energy efficient.
-The cost of carrying out energy efficiency work to your home can be met by accessing the Green Deal.
+For more information about energy saving in the home visit the Energy Saving Trust.

 Cosy Homes in Lancashire (ChiL)